Allergy Treatment - Drops

 What are the advantages of allergy drops?

 Besides making allergy treatment easier for children, severe asthmatics, the elderly, or anyone who cannot tolerate allergy shots, there are other advantages to sublingual immunotherapy.
-Some of the advantages of allergy drops include: no needles or injections, decrease of anaphylaxis (throat swelling), the convenience of self-administering the treatment at home, improved compliance by children, and portability during travel.
+Some of the advantages of allergy drops include: no needles or injections, decrease of anaphylaxis (throat swelling), the convenience of self-administering the treatment at home, improved compliance by children, portability during travel, and can treat environmental allergies.
 Compared to allergy shots, there are fewer office visits and time spent waiting for your allergy injection.
 Many patients feel that the convenience of taking the drops with them when they travel has helped their compliance with their allergy treatment.
 Just like allergy shots, as your symptoms improve on allergy drop therapy, your need for medication decreases.
 The end benefit is less time in the office, less money spent on medication, and the convenience of allergy drops at home.

 Are allergy drops covered by insurance?

 No. While the safety and efficacy of allergy drops for immunotherapy has already been proven in Europe, the FDA has yet to approve it in the United States.
 Currently, the option of sublingual immunotherapy has not been approved for coverage by health insurance.
 Cost of sublingual drops will be discussed with you before starting any treatment.